tribixbite/awesome/README.md

 *   [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 *   [openai/chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily find personal or work documents by asking questions in natural language.
 *   [awekrx/ChatGPT-MidJourney-prompt](https://github.com/awekrx/ChatGPT-MidJourney-prompt) - This is a ChatGPT based prompt generation model for MidJorney.
 The purpose of this model is to simplify the creation of images and increase their creativity.
 By introducing a partial hint, ChatGPT creates a follow-up that can be used to stimulate creativity and provide new ideas.
-*   [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models | o3 mini and deepseek r1
+*   [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models | o3 and deepseek r1, gpt-4.5
 *   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 *   [FOLLGAD/godmode](https://github.com/FOLLGAD/godmode) - Godmode.space.
 Reached one million users in 3 months
 *   [FOLLGAD/sherlock](https://github.com/FOLLGAD/sherlock) - Personal assistant that can run commands at will